Legacy Hardware & Software

 Hardware Upgrades Not Possible

-Upgrades to newer hardware is impossible because the pieces just don't fit into the slots (or the system requirements are too demanding).
+Upgrades to newer hardware is impossible because the pieces just don't fit into the slots and the system requirements are too demanding.

-Older computers can have challenges, particularly if they are using the older power supplies that are hard-wired to the computer switch and have more of the ISA (black slots) than the newer PCI (white slots).
+Older computers use power supplies that are hard-wired to the computer switch.
+They have more of the ISA (black slots) than the newer PCI (white slots) and none of the more recent slots used by modern computers.

 Insecure & Dangerous Online

-Security software no longer protects them so they cannot be hooked up to the Internet.
+Security software no longer protects these computers so they cannot be hooked up to the Internet.

 Obsolete Windows Dangerous

-If you're using obsolete versions of Windows you should be aware that Microsoft no longer supports these operating systems.
+If you're using obsolete versions of Windows you should be aware that Microsoft no longer supports these operating systems and neither do the manufacturers.

 - Security updates and patches for them are unavailable.